Pakistan: Why ex-PM Khan's supporters are rooting for Trump – DW – 10/21/2024

 "Historically, the US has had an influence on Pakistan's foreign and security policies, and there is a widely held belief among many Pakistanis that Washington can influence Pakistani politics," Raza Rumi, a US-based Pakistani analyst, told DW.

-Khan's supporters, however, are only critical of the US Democratic Party, and in particular President Joe Biden, who they say didn't want Khan at the helm.
-They believe Khan's troubles started with Republican politician Donald Trump's defeat in the 2020.
+Khan's supporters, however, are only critical of the US Democratic Party, President Joe Biden in particular, who they say didn't want Khan at the helm.
+They believe Khan's troubles started with Republican Donald Trump's defeat in the 2020.

 "It is true that Biden never called Khan when he was prime minister.
-The Biden administration ignored Khan, and many (in Khan's administration) appealed him to get in touch," Rumi underlined.
+The Biden administration ignored Khan, and many (in Khan's administration) appealed to him to get in touch," Rumi said.

 Mutual liking

-Donald Trump as president had maintained good ties with Imran Khan.
-The two leaders also met in Washington, and exchanged compliments during their meeting.
+During his presidency, Trump maintained good ties with Khan.
+The two leaders met in Washington and exchanged compliments during their meeting.

 "The PTI supporters are banking on Donald Trump's victory on November 5 and believe that he would pressurize Pakistan's military to change its approach towards Imran Khan.
 There is an exaggerated view of Trump being pro-Khan because he welcomed Imran Khan to the White House and later praised Khan in one of his speeches," said Rumi.

 Supporters of the Pakistan Tehreek-e-Insaf (PTI) party, founded by Khan in the 1990s, believe that the Khan-Trump alignment was disrupted by Biden's ascent to power.
-Now, they are hoping that Trump's potential return to the White House would ease matters for their imprisoned leader.
+Now, they hope that Trump's potential return to the White House would ease matters for their imprisoned leader.

-Last week, the Pakistani-American Public Affairs Committee in the US endorsed Trump for the November 5 polls, claiming that a "legislative coup" under Biden led to the ousting of Imran Khan.
-The allegation has been repeatedly denied by the Biden administration.
+Last week, the Pakistani-American Public Affairs Committee in the US endorsed Trump for president, claiming that a "legislative coup" under Biden led to Khan's ousting.
+The Biden administration has repeatedly denied the allegation.

 Can Trump really help Khan?

-PTI supporter Virk says that the "Washington establishment" has its own priorities but "the president can influence policies like Trump did during his term."
+Virk said that the "Washington establishment" has its own priorities, but "the president can influence policies like Trump did during his term."

 But if Trump comes back to power, would he still need Pakistan and Khan?

 "The vibrant Pakistani American community in the US has developed close ties with the Trump campaign and has promised to support Trump instead of the Democratic candidate, Kamala Harris.
-Trump follows a non-interventionist and anti-war policy, and he is against 'regime change operations' on foreign lands," Virk said.
+Trump follows a non-interventionist and anti-war policy, and he is against 'regime change operations' on foreign lands."

-Maria Sultan, an Islamabad-based security analyst, points out that the US-Pakistan ties tend to be more stable under a Republican administration.
+Maria Sultan, an Islamabad-based security analyst, pointed out that the US-Pakistan ties tend to be more stable under a Republican administration.

 Why Islamabad-Washington ties go beyond US presidents

-Regardless of who sits in the White House, the US has historically developed and maintained close ties with Pakistan due to its geopolitical goals and security objectives in a region, which has countries like Afghanistan, China, India and Iran.
+Regardless of who sits in the White House, the US has historically developed and maintained close ties with Pakistan due to its geopolitical goals and security objectives in a region that includes Afghanistan, China, India and Iran.

-"Apparently the [military] apparatus in Pakistan has had extraordinary engagements with Saudi Arabia, especially after the conflict in the Middle East escalated," says UAE-based security analyst and journalist Ali K. Chishti..
+"Apparently the [military] apparatus in Pakistan has had extraordinary engagements with Saudi Arabia, especially after the conflict in the Middle East escalated," said UAE-based security analyst and journalist Ali K. Chishti.

 "Washington sees Islamabad as an ally against Tehran in case of a conflict.
-There has been some sort of an agreement on this during the US-Pakistan strategic talks.
-As for US elections, if Trump comes to power, the new administration will reach out to Pakistan without caring much about Khan or other politicians," Chishti added.
+There has been some sort of agreement on this during the US-Pakistan strategic talks.
+As for US elections, if Trump comes to power, the new administration will reach out to Pakistan without caring much about Khan or other politicians."

-Alluding to the powerful military generals, the analyst said that "Trump knows who to engage with in Pakistan."
+Alluding to the powerful military generals, Chishti said, "Trump knows who to engage with in Pakistan."

 Additional reporting by Haroon Janjua, DW reporter in Islamabad.